On this page

 - Emerging technologies

 Sellers list their maximum daily rate (including GST) for each service they offer.
 We use Skills Framework for the Information Age (SFIA) level 5 as a guide.
-The daily rates trend charts helps buyers and sellers understand the market.
+Panel categories and rates helps buyers and sellers understand the market.

 Pricing is assessed against rates that have been provided by other sellers.
 This helps to determine if the price is competitive compared to other sellers.